Distinct Signatures of the Nature of Phase Transition in Binary Neutron Star Mergers: Analysis of Low Mass Merger

-\subsection{Analysis of Low Mass Merger}
+\section{Analysis of Low Mass Merger}

-Fig.~\ref{fig:1.34_evolution} monitors the evolution of the post-merger remnant resulting from the low mass mergers.
-For the EoS-$\Delta p_{0.08}$, we observe a gradual increase in $\rho_\mathrm{max}$, which leads to the introduction of pure quark matter at $\sim 6~\mathrm{ms}$.
-The two cross markers indicate the start and end point of the gradual increment of $\rho_{\rm max}$ that results in a transition from hadronic matter to mixed phase and later to pure quark matter.
-The cross markers are also placed in the $f_\mathrm{GW}$ evolution at the same time stamp, indicating that the frequency also increases gradually at this moment.
-It confirms that the steady increase in frequency results from HMNS converting to HMHS.
+Figure~\ref{fig:1.34_evolution} monitors the evolution of the low equal mass mergers ($2.68~M_\odot$).
+Unlike intermediate-mass mergers, none of the remnants collapse to BH.
+For the EoS-$\Delta p_{0.08}$, we observe a gradual increase in $\rho_\mathrm{max}$, which leads to the introduction of pure QM at $\sim 6~\mathrm{ms}$.
+The two cross markers confirm that the steady increase in frequency results from HMNS converting to HMHS.
 After that, the core settles with hybrid matter, and the frequency saturates at a higher value.
 This signature is also reflected in the spectrogram plotted in Fig.~\ref{fig:1.34_spectogram} (right panel).

 For the EoS-$\Delta p_{0.04}$, we observe a similar evolution as discussed above.
 However, the markers show that the rise in the $\rho_\mathrm{max}$ starts later and ends early with respect to EoS-$\Delta p_{0.08}$.
 This suggests a steeper rise in the density and, hence, a faster transition from HMNS to HMHS.
-This is also reflected in the frequency evolution and consequently in the spectogram in Fig.~\ref{fig:1.34_spectogram} (middle panel).
-It is expected from the fact that lower $\Delta p$ in EoS has a softer mixed phase (see Fig. \ref{fig:ppeos_plot}).
-Hence, the $\rho_\mathrm{max}$ will rise through mixed-phase faster and will have a quicker reach to the pure quark matter.
+This is also reflected in the frequency evolution and consequently in the spectrogram in Fig.~\ref{fig:1.34_spectogram} (middle panel).
+It is expected from the fact that lower $\Delta p$ in EoS has a softer mixed phase.
+Hence, the $\rho_\mathrm{max}$ will rise through mixed-phase faster and will have a quicker reach to the pure QM.

-For the EoS-$\Delta p_{0.0}$, the $\rho_\mathrm{max}$ evolution shows that the post-merger remnant endured hadronic matter for a prolonged period.
+For EoS-$\Delta p_{0.0}$, the $\rho_\mathrm{max}$ evolution shows that the post-merger remnant endured HM for a prolonged period.
 The remnant evolves to HMHS for a short moment ($\sim3~\mathrm{ms}$) after $\sim20~\mathrm{ms}$ of evolution.
-The HMHS immediately experiences reverse PT~\cite{Ujevic_2023} and returns to the HMNS state.
+The HMHS immediately experiences reverse PT and returns to the HMNS state.
 This results in a spike in the frequency evolution as well.
-In the spectogram in Fig.~\ref{fig:1.34_spectogram} (left panel), it is reflected as a hotspot above the saturated value (associated with HMNS state) of post-merger frequency.
-Such hotspots in future detection can be a direct signature of a sharp FOPT.\\
+In the spectrogram in Fig.~\ref{fig:1.34_spectogram} (left panel), it is reflected above the saturated value (associated with HMNS state) of post-merger frequency.